AnonMoon64/SPECTRE_RAT/README.md

 GUI Enhancements
 Improve the interface with sortable bot lists, search filters, and a modern design.
 Add bot grouping (e.g., by OS or IP) for easier management of multiple bots.
+Add creation of server file in another thread.

 Security Enhancements
 Encryption: Use AES to encrypt MQTT messages between the bot and GUI, protecting sensitive data.